-[HR78A] HRNM7801 - Computer Applications for Human Resource Management (3 Credits)
+HRNM7801: Computer Applications for Human Resource Management (3 Credits)

-Firms that effectively exploit IT out-perform others.
-IT can play a major role in opening new distribution channels, streamlining supply chains and providing efficient electronic markets.
-But many firms do not understand IT and do not manage it well.
-This course covers managerial applications and also helps students develop their understanding of the underlying technologies and the frameworks needed to successfully manage these.
-The course also aims at an understanding of the relationships between information technology and information systems, business strategy and organisational improvement.
+This course covers managerial applications of IT and also helps students develop their understanding of the underlying technologies and the frameworks needed to successfully manage these.

+The course aims also at an understanding of the relationships between information technology and information systems, business strategy and organisational improvement.
 It will examine information technology as an enabler and facilitator of business strategy and as a control tool to track performance and improve managerial decision-making.
 Additionally, the course provides exposure and hands-on experience with software and hardware related to computer applications in human resource management.
 Students are required to complete a research project related to human resource management applications.